cbare/cbare.github.io/_posts/2018-08-23-data-health-tech-companies.md

 ![pioneer-100-figure-1]({{ "/images/pioneer-100-figure-1.png " | absolute_url }})

-[Update April, 2019] I spent a happy and interesting two years plus a bit as part of the Arivale team.
-Sadly, Arivel [ran out of runway](https://www.geekwire.com/2019/scientific-wellness-startup-arivale-closes-abruptly-tragic-end-vision-transform-personal-health/) this past week.
+I spent a happy and interesting two years plus a bit as part of the Arivale team.
+Sadly, Arivel [ran out of runway](https://www.geekwire.com/2019/scientific-wellness-startup-arivale-closes-abruptly-tragic-end-vision-transform-personal-health/) at the end of April.

 ## AthGene